-On December 5, 2013 The Asia Foundation released the ninth in a series of public opinion surveys of the Afghan people.
+On November 18, 2014 The Asia Foundation released the tenth in a series of public opinion surveys of the Afghan people.
 These are the broadest and most comprehensive surveys conducted in Afghanistan, and together they provide a barometer of Afghan public opinion over time.

-Use this map to learn more about the 2013 survey, or past surveys; explore by region, year, or specific survey questions, or, download the summary data tables for a more complete picture.
-Survey data from 2006 to 2013 is available here for review and download.
+Use this map to learn more about the 2014 survey, or past surveys; explore by region, year, or specific survey questions, or, download the full dataset for a more complete picture.
+Survey data from 2006 to 2014 is available here for review and download.

 Click anywhere on the screen to gain new insights into Afghanistan and the Afghan People.

-The Asia Foundation’s 2013 Survey of the Afghan people, the ninth in a series, attempted to measure how Afghan citizens assess their country’s situation in general.
+The Asia Foundation’s 2014 Survey of the Afghan people, the tenth in a series, attempted to measure how Afghan citizens assess their country’s situation in general.
 Respondents were asked whether they think things in Afghanistan today are going in the right direction or the wrong direction.

 Q: What is the biggest problem facing Afghanistan as a whole?*

-The Asia Foundation would like to thank the Australian Agency for International Development (AusAID), the United Kingdom Foreign and Commonwealth Office/Department for International Development (FCO/DFID), and the United States Agency for International Development (USAID) for their support to this survey and also for facilitating Afghan capacity building in statistical research.
+The Asia Foundation thanks the Australian Government Department of Foreign Affairs and Trade (DFAT), the United Kingdom Foreign and Commonwealth Office/Department for International Development (FCO/DFID), and the United States Agency for International Development (USAID) for their support to this survey and also for supporting Afghan capacity development in research methods and data analysis.